US military completes major exercise in Africa and works to deepen partnerships

 The exercise emphasized a “whole of government” approach to addressing the root causes of instability, ranging from climate change to displacement, rather than solely focusing on military might.

-“It’s important that we not only be associated with kicking down doors,” said Col. Kelly Togiola, a command surgeon who helped set up a field hospital alongside Moroccan doctors as part of the exercise.
-“In times of crises, those relationships that matter.”
+“It’s important that we not only be associated with kicking down doors,” said Col. Kelley Togiola, a command surgeon who helped set up a field hospital alongside Moroccan doctors as part of the exercise.
+“In times of crises, those relationships matter.”

 That strategy differs from what's being offered by Africa Corps, the descendent of the Russian state-funded private military company Wagner, whose leader Yevgeny Prigozhin died last year.
 Yet it's come under scrutiny since military officers with a history of participating in training exercises have risen to positions of power after the ousters of democratically elected leaders in countries such as Guinea and Niger.

-Note: This story has been corrected to give the name of the exercise as African Lion and to fix the spelling of the first name of Col. Kelley Togiola.